TwilCynder/kuribrawl/doc/internal/install-build.md

 Once the packages are installed, running `make` in this directory will compile and build the executable (`kuribrawl.exe`).
 It must be launched from the MinGW terminal !

 - `make release` will copy all the files needed to run the game (from the terminal) in the `release` directory.

+#### Side note : VSCode C++ Intellisense
+Note that the Visual Studio Code C/C++ configuration file included in the repo relies on an environment variable named "msys_dir" to find the compiler and includePath's.
+You'll need to set this environment variable for C++ Intellisense to work in the Windows configuration.

 # Tools
 The Kuribrawl project includes the game itself as well as several smaller programs (more information on that coming soon).
 These programs are located in a submodule repository, under the name `tools`.
 If you did not use git to obtain the source, or did not clone the submodules, you need to either install the submodule with `git submodule update --init`, or download it at `https://gitlab.com/TwilCynder/kuribrawl-tools`